Trending Topics

 In order to manage the organized chaos that is often life behind bars, staff was outfitted with four tools that, when used correctly, maintained safety and security on the tier and across the facility through masterful documentation of inmate activity, movement, and other concerns: the tier sheet, out of building sheet, the jail management system and the logbook.

 If these tools seem less than high-tech to you, you would be correct ─ three of them amount to nothing more than paper and pencil.
-The tier sheet lists residents’ housing locations and special needs.
-The out-of-building sheet was used to track the comings and goings of residents.
-The logbook, which was a three-subject spiral notebook, was the primary depository of notes about resident activity and is often used as evidence in court of such.
-The jail management system is a database used to document movement, separations between residents, discipline, behavior, and other risk factors.
+The tier sheet lists inmates’ housing locations and special needs.
+The out-of-building sheet was used to track the comings and goings of inmates.
+The logbook, which was a three-subject spiral notebook, was the primary depository of notes about inmate activity and is often used as evidence in court of such.
+The jail management system is a database used to document movement, separations between inmates, discipline, behavior and other risk factors.

 Too much information, not enough detail